canonical/github-runner-operator/src-docs/runner_manager.py.md

 ## <kbd>class</kbd> `RunnerManagerConfig`
 Configuration of runner manager.

-Attrs:  path: GitHub repository path in the format '<owner>/<repo>', or the  GitHub organization name.  token: GitHub personal access token to register runner to the  repository or organization.  image: Name of the image for creating LXD instance.  service_token: Token for accessing local service.  lxd_storage_path: Path to be used as LXD storage.
+Attrs:  path: GitHub repository path in the format '<owner>/<repo>', or the  GitHub organization name.  token: GitHub personal access token to register runner to the  repository or organization.  image: Name of the image for creating LXD instance.  service_token: Token for accessing local service.  lxd_storage_path: Path to be used as LXD storage.  issue_metrics: Whether to issue metrics.